hackclub/hackpad/hackpads/yumekey/README.md

 # Bill of Materials

-I'd prefer if the case was printed in black filament if available, with the plate using acrylic (also if available).
+I'd prefer if the case was printed in black filament if available.

 | Qty | Name                                        |
 | --- | ------------------------------------------- |